 Continue to promote public services, public facilities, and infrastructure improvements with CDBG funds in low to moderate income neighborhoods or to benefit LMI households.
-Over the next two (2) years:
+Over the next year:

-Benefit 30,000 households with improved access to public services.
+Benefit 15,000 households with improved access to public services.

 Increase outreach and education for housing providers in the City, focusing on legal requirements concerning reasonable accommodation, in coordination with local disability advocate organizations and Legal Aid of Arkansas.
 Record activities annually.